 a.
-Conditions for Xylella fastidiosa on tissue culture (see section 2.2.2.5) Guidance for importers: The minimum quarantine period will be 6 months in Level 2 PEQ for nursery stock sourced from countries not recognised by MPI as free from Xylella fastidiosa
+Conditions for Xylella fastidiosa on tissue culture (see section 2.2.2.5) Guidance for importers: There will be a minimum quarantine period of 6 months in a Level 2 PEQ greenhouse, for tissue cultures from countries not recognised by MPI as free from Xylella fastidiosa.